carone1/fuel_xtremio/README.md

 ------------------

-EMC XtremIO plugin for Fuel extends Mirantis OpenStack functionality by adding support for EMC VNX arrays in Cinder using iSCSI protocol.
+EMC XtremIO plugin for Fuel extends Mirantis OpenStack functionality by adding support for EMC XtremIO arrays in Cinder using iSCSI protocol.
 It replaces Cinder LVM driver which is the default volume backend that uses local volumes managed by LVM.